MLAS Logo

 • Crush injury (upper and lower limb)

-• CRPS (Complex Regional Pain Syndrome)
+• Complex Regional Pain Syndrome (CPRS)

-• Somatic Symptom Disorder
+• Somatic Symptom Disorder (SDD)

 • Complications following knee replacement surgery